 The Tupelo Trees

 Tupelo (black gum) trees are native to the American South and mid-Atlantic.
-They are not supposed to grow this far north.
-The stand at Ferry Beach exists at the extreme northern limit of where the species can survive in the wild, which is why naturalists and botanists make the trip specifically to see them.
+They're not supposed to grow this far north.
+The stand at Ferry Beach exists at the extreme northern limit of their natural range, which is why the naturalists and botanists make the trip specifically to see them.
+It's legitimately unusual.

 The Tupelo Trail is a 0.4-mile path on a raised boardwalk through the freshwater swamp behind the dunes.
 You walk through the swamp without getting your feet wet.
 The boardwalk is largely barrier-free, accessible for strollers and wheelchairs.
-In fall, the black gum trees turn brilliant crimson red.
-It is one of the most striking fall foliage spots in any small park in Maine.
+In fall, the black gum trees turn brilliant crimson.
+It's one of the most striking fall foliage spots in any small park in Maine, and almost nobody outside the region knows about it.

 The Trails